barichd/brailleorch/borframework.md

 Sometimes in contemporary scores, there are accidentals of triple sharps or flats.
 They are not implemented in braille, but we can simply transcribe them as three sharp or flat signs.

+Some points on value distinction signs:
+1\.
+When the pickup (implicit) measure only contain a note or rest of 16th or shorter, the short value sign (dots 6,1-2-6,2) must be added;
+2\.
+When the first note of a measure is 16th or shorter, while the next note is an eighth, the long value sign (dots 4-5,1-2-6,2) must be added before the eighth;
+3\.
+If a long note is followed by a short note which has the same braille pattern (thus a half followed by a 32nd), the short value sign should be added before the short one;
+4\.
+If a group of short note is followed by a long note which have the same braille pattern (thus a group of 32nds followed by a half), the long value sign should be added before the long one;

 When the note or chord after a tie doesn't contain any notes of the previous note or chord, we can ensure the tie is for a different purpose, thus letting the note ringing.
 The software should detect this, and replace the tie with a correct sign, dots 5-6,1-4.

 Transcription of parenthesized objects:
 Music parenthesis (thus for notes, accidentals, articulations and other musical objects) in braille is dots 6,3, placed before and after the object.